Crystal Eastman: Legacy

-Eastman has been called one of the United States' most neglected leaders, because, although she wrote pioneering legislation and created long-lasting political organizations, she disappeared from history for fifty years.
-Freda Kirchwey, then editor of The Nation, wrote at the time of her death: "When she spoke to people—whether it was to a small committee or a swarming crowd—hearts beat faster.
+Eastman has been called one of the most neglected leaders in the United States because although she wrote pioneering legislation and created long-lasting political organizations, she disappeared from history for 50 years.
+Freda Kirchwey, the editor of The Nation, wrote at the time of her death, "When she spoke to people—whether it was to a small committee or a swarming crowd—hearts beat faster.
 She was for thousands a symbol of what the free woman might be."

-Her speech "Now We Can Begin", given in 1920, is listed as #83 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

-In 2000 Eastman was inducted into the (American) National Women's Hall of Fame in Seneca Falls, New York.
+In 2000, Eastman was inducted into the (American) National Women's Hall of Fame in Seneca Falls, New York.

-In 2018 The Socialist, the official publication of the Socialist Party USA, published the article "Remembering Socialist Feminist Crystal Eastman" by Lisa Petriello, which was written "on the 90th-year anniversary of her [Eastman's] death to bring her life and legacy once again to the public eye."
+In 2018, The Socialist, the official publication of the Socialist Party USA, published the article "Remembering Socialist Feminist Crystal Eastman" by Lisa Petriello, which was written "on the 90th-year anniversary of her [Eastman's] death to bring her life and legacy once again to the public eye."

-Work
+Works

 Papers

 Eastman's papers are housed at Harvard University.